Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at $z\approx2$: Local ISM properties from spectroscopy

 \subsection{Chemical abundances: N/O, S/H, S/O}

-Among chemical elements, nitrogen is one of the most extensively studied, from the local Universe up to high redshift \citep{Pilyugin:2012,Shapley:2015,Masters:2016, Strom2018,Stiavelli:2025, Sanders:2025}.
-In star-forming galaxies, its abundance can be derived from the relatively bright \nii\, and \oii emission lines, via the N2O2 diagnostic (e.g. \citealt{Steidel2016,Strom2018,Hayden-Pawson:2022}).
-Since these lines originate from nearly the same ionization zones and have similar ionization potential, their ratio has little dependence on the ISM ionization conditions.
-As an alternative, one can infer N/O using the N2S2 diagnostic, which assumes the S/O abundance to be constant, and benefits from being less affected by dust extinction, since the lines involved are closer than [N{\sc{ii}}] and \oii in N2O2.
-Yet, the \sii emission lines have a lower ionization potential (10.4 eV), and therefore might be emitted from regions with softer radiation fields.
-Moreover, the assumption of a constant S/O abundance, necessary to use \sii as a proxy for oxygen, may not always be true.
+Among chemical elements, nitrogen is one of the most extensively studied, from the local Universe up to high redshifts \citep{Pilyugin:2012,Shapley:2015,Masters:2016, Strom2018,Stiavelli:2025, Sanders:2025}.
+In star-forming galaxies, its abundance can be derived from the relatively bright \nii\, and \oii emission lines, via the N2O2 diagnostic (e.g., \citealt{Steidel2016,Strom2018,Hayden-Pawson:2022}).
+Since these lines originate from nearly the same ionization zones and have similar ionization potentials, their ratio minimally depends on ISM ionization conditions.
+Alternatively, one can infer N/O using the N2S2 diagnostic, which assumes a constant S/O abundance.
+This method is less affected by dust extinction, since the lines involved are closer in wavelength than [N{\sc{ii}}] and \oii in N2O2.
+Yet, the \sii emission lines have a lower ionization potential (10.4 eV) and, therefore, may be emitted from regions with softer radiation fields.
+Moreover, the assumption of a constant S/O abundance, which is necessary to use \sii as a proxy for oxygen, may not always be true.
 For all these reasons, we provide two independent measurements of N/O in the various galaxy regions, adopting the calibrations from \citet{Hayden-Pawson:2022} (see Table \ref{tab:ism_table}).
-For each region, N2O2- and N2S2 diagnostics deliver consistent values-based N/O values for each region; we adopt their average as fiducial value.
-The Clump-S has a N/O abundance 0.3\, dex higher than the one in the Inter-Arm, with the Clump-N being between the two.
+For each region, N2O2- and N2S2 diagnostics deliver consistent, values-based N/O ratios.
+We adopted their average as the fiducial value.
+The N/O abundance in Clump-S is 0.3\,dex higher than in the Inter-Arm, with the Clump-N lying between the two.
 We obtain similar results by also using the calibrations for N2O2 and N2S2 presented in \citet{Strom2018}.